 Customize your MBA by choosing one of four optional MBA concentrations:

 Each specialization is earned upon completion of four specialized courses selected from the School of Business online-enhanced courses.
-Concentration coursework also enables you to network with fellow School of Business students from across Southern California who share an interest in the relevance and application of each concentration topic to business.
+Concentration coursework also enables you to network with fellow School of Business students from across California who share an interest in the relevance and application of each concentration topic to business.

 Our MBA students are an equal mix of males and females.
 About 56 percent are married and 63 percent have children.
 Most are employed full-time, many as mid-career managers ready to advance and others seeking new career paths or new skill sets needed to stay current and marketable.
 They select Redlands for its reputation, relevance, teaching, and convenience.
 Upon graduation, they join an network of nearly 50,000 University of Redlands alumni.